Generalized Komar charges and Smarr formulas for black holes and boson stars: Introduction

+Let us now consider the charges contained in the volume outside a black hole\footnote{Extending the integral to the interior has many practical and conceptual problems.} at a given time $t_{0}$ and at a later time $t_{1}$.\footnote{Here we must use Kruskal-Szekeres time, or other time coordinate which is well defined at the horizon, unlike Schwarzschild's.} The difference between these charges is (minus) the amount of charge that has crossed the horizon into the black hole.
+However, as a rule, black holes cannot carry charges whose conservation follows from global symmetries and, the net effect would be that the total amount of charge of the Universe would decrease.
+This kind of charges which are always computed via volume integrals cannot be used to characterize neither the black hole nor the whole black-hole spacetime.
+Furthemore, there are indications that Quantum Gravity may break all exact global symmetries. \cite{Banks:1988yz}.

+In some cases, the $(d-1)$-form currents are related on-shell or off-shell to $(d-2)$-form \textit{charges}\footnote{It is customary to use the same name for $q$ and for $\mathcal{Q}$.
+This does not lead to confusion, usually.} by

+Sometimes, this relation only holds asymptotically.
+This is, actually, what happens with the gravitational field itself \cite{Abbott:1981ff}.
+This relation presents us with new opportunities: one can replace volume integrals of $\mathbf{J}$ by surface integrals of $\mathbf{Q}$ over the boundaries or, in general, over closed $(d-2)$-suerfaces $\Sigma^{d-2}$

+In black-hole spacetimes one can, then, do away with the problem of integrating inside the horizon and decree that the total charge of the spacetime is the integral of $\mathcal{Q}$ over the $(d-2)$-sphere at spatial infinity $\Sigma^{d-2}=S^{d-2}_{\infty}$.
+Gravitational charges are defined in this way and, as it is well known, it makes no sense to compute them integrating anywhere else because, due to the principle of Equivalence, it is not possible to define an energy/mass or momentum density function.
+Since there is no time evolution at spatial infinity, these charges characterize the whole spacetime.

+In some cases the conserved charges obey ``Gauss laws'' because, at least in the spacetime region we are concerned with, $\mathbf{J}=0$ and the $(d-2)$-form $\mathbf{Q}$ is closed, typically on-shell\footnote{We use $\doteq$ to denote identities which are only satisfied on-shell.}

-Due to the on-shell closedness of the $(d-2)$-form charge $\mathbf{Q}$, the value of the integral does not change under smooth deformations of the integration surfaces: if $\Sigma^{d-2\, \prime}$ has been obtained from $\Sigma^{d-2}$ by a smooth deformation (which includes the assumption that the deformation does not cross any point at which the classical equations of motion are not satisfied) and $\Sigma^{d-1\, \prime}$ is the cobordant volume
+$(d-2)$-forms (and forms of other ranks) that satisfy this equation are often called conserved charges as well, although this equation is not equivalent to the continuity equation~(\ref{eq:continuityequation2}).
+Strictly speaking, this equation is just the differential expression of the Gauss law: due to the on-shell closedness of the $(d-2)$-form charge $\mathbf{Q}$, the value of the integral does not change under smooth deformations of the integration surfaces: if $\Sigma^{d-2\, \prime}$ has been obtained from $\Sigma^{d-2}$ by a smooth deformation (which includes the assumption that the deformation does not cross any point at which the classical equations of motion are not satisfied) and $\Sigma^{d-1\, \prime}$ is the cobordant volume

 taking into account the orientations of $ \Sigma^{d-2}$ and $\Sigma^{d-2\, \prime}$, Stokes theorem implies

 which is the generalized form of the standard Gauss law of electromagnetism.